The 14 Classical Piano Pieces Every Musician Should Know

 A canon is a piece where a melody is imitated and layered with counterpoint voices.
 This is technically an “accompanied canon” as it includes other melodies that build to create a rich texture, even when played solo at the piano.

 Pachelbel's "Canon in D" was popular during his lifetime in the late 1600s, but lost popularity until it was rediscovered in the 1960s.
-The distinctive eight-bar progression was taken on in many forms by rock and pop artists, while the original form of the piece became a mainstay at weddings.
+The distinctive 8-bar progression has been taken on in many forms by rock and pop artists, while the original form of the piece is a mainstay at weddings.

-2. Prelude No. 1 in C – Johann Sebastian Bach
+13. Johann Sebastian Bach – Prelude No. 1 in C

 It's essential to be able to play a little Bach, not simply for his technical mastery, but for his ability to inspire new players even now.
 “Prelude No. 1 in C” is the first work from his collection The Well-Tempered Clavier, which he wrote “for the profit and use of musical youth desirous of learning.”